 The application of the Group's accounting policy for geothermal exploration and evaluation assets and deferred mine exploration costs requires judgment in determining whether it is likely that future economic benefits are certain, which may be based on assumptions about future events or circumstances.
 Estimates and assumptions made may change if new information becomes available.
-If, after explorations costs are capitalized, information becomes available suggesting that the recovery of expenditure is unlikely, the amount capitalized is written off in the consolidated statement of income in the period when the new information becomes available.
+If, after exploration costs are capitalized, information becomes available suggesting that the recovery of expenditure is unlikely, the amount capitalized is written off in the consolidated statement of income in the period when the new information becomes available.
 An impairment loss is recognized when the carrying value of those assets is not recoverable and exceeds their fair value.

-The carrying values of geothermal exploration and evaluation assets amounted to ₱1,793.4 million and ₱1,784.2 million as at December 31, 2018 and 2017, respectively (see Note 11).
+The carrying values of geothermal exploration and evaluation assets amounted to ₱1,811.7 million and ₱1,793.4 million as at December 31, 2019 and 2018, respectively (see Note 11).

-Deferred mine exploration costs, included in "Other noncurrent assets" in the consolidated statements of financial position, as at December 31, 2018 and 2017 amounted to ₱1,244.8 million and ₱1,229.4 million, respectively (net of allowance for impairment losses of ₱143.6 million as at December 31, 2018 and 2017; see Note 13).
-The Group has directly written-off deferred mine exploration costs amounting to nil in 2018 and 2017 and ₱2.3 million in 2016 (see Note 31).
+Deferred mine exploration costs, included in "Other noncurrent assets" in the consolidated statements of financial position, as at December 31, 2019 and 2018 amounted to ₱1,313.5 million and ₱1,244.8 million, respectively (net of allowance for impairment losses of ₱143.6 million as at December 31, 2019 and 2018; see Note 13).